The-NOVA-System/nova_app/README.md

  WIP, readme will be updated and refined once project is completed <br>
  You can visit [here](https://nightly.link/The-NOVA-System/nova_app/workflows/flutter/main) for up to date build artifacts
 <br><br>
-also yay i made a cors proxy for the project [here](https://corsproxy.garvshah.workers.dev) :)
+also yay i made a cors proxy for the project [here](https://corsproxy.garvshah.workers.dev) :D